rakyll/statik/README.md

 [![Build Status](https://travis-ci.org/rakyll/statik.svg?branch=master)](https://travis-ci.org/rakyll/statik)

-This is a fork of github.com/rakyll/statik - I wanted working Readdir.

 statik allows you to embed a directory of static files into your Go binary to be later served from an http.FileSystem.

 Is this a crazy idea?
 No, not necessarily.
 If you're building a tool that has a Web component, you typically want to serve some images, CSS and JavaScript.
 You like the comfort of distributing a single binary, so you don't want to mess with deploying them elsewhere.
 If your static files are not large in size and will be browsed by a few people, statik is a solution you are looking for.